Congratulations on your acceptance to Cornell!

 Documentation guidelines vary depending on the type of disability.
 Current and comprehensive documentation is needed to determine not only a student’s eligibility to receive accommodations, but also, their current levels of functioning.

 - For learning disabilities and ADHD, this typically means that students have been evaluated within the last three years.

 - Documentation for mental health disabilities must indicate the current impact of the mental health condition and demonstrate that the student has been substantially limited by the condition for more than several months.

-- For physical, medical, and sensory disabilities, documentation should be current and indicate the severity of the condition and impact on daily living.
+- For physical and medical disabilities, documentation should be current and indicate the severity of the condition and impact on daily living.

 Please review our Documentation Guidelines for more details.

 We encourage all students with disabilities to register with SDS.